Mediatek-Cloud/mcs-resources/content/en/tutorial/getting_started.md

 For more Data Channel and Data Type information and concept, please refer to the Key concept section for more detail.

+## How to create a prototype by importing a json file

+In addition to ceate a prototype by your own, you can also choose to import an existing prototype that shared by other users.
+You can also export your prototype for other user as well.

+### How to export existing prototype

+Here is the step by step guide to export he existing prototype:

+Step 1.
+Go to the Prototype Detail Page you would like to export.

+Step 2.
+Click More button and select **Export**.

+Step 3.
+Save the prototype json file.

+### How to create prototype by importing json file

+Here is the step by step guide to import a prototype:

+Step 1.
+Go to the Prototype list Page.

+Step 2.
+Click **Create** prototype button.

+Step 3.
+Select create prototype by importing json file.

+Step 4.
+Paste the json code or upload the json file.

 # Create your first test device